SoftInstigate/restheart-website/docs/upgrade-to-v6.md

     uri: '/myService',
     secured: true, // <----- optional, default false
 }

-export function handle(request, response) {
 ```

 ### *fileAclAuthorizer* supports same options than *mongoAclAuthorizer*

-Until v5, `mongoAclAuthorizer` offers more options to define permissions than the `fileAclAuthorizer`.
-In v6 the two authorizers are functionally equivalent with the only difference that `mongoAclAuthorizer` handles ACL permissions in JSON in a MongoDB collection while `fileAclAuthorizer` handles them is a YML file.
+Until v5, `mongoAclAuthorizer` offers more options for permissions than the `fileAclAuthorizer`.
+In v6 the two authorizers are functionally equivalent with the only difference that `mongoAclAuthorizer` handles the ACL permissions in JSON in a MongoDB collection while `fileAclAuthorizer` handles them is a YML file.
 Here is a example of the same permission defined for the two authorizers:

 **fileAclAuthorizer**